mconlon17/vivo-pump/uf_examples/people/README.md

 1. The population of people.
 All UF business rules are followed regarding who should be in VIVO and how they should be represented.
 Some rules (to be expanded)
-    1. Qualifying type of person
+    1. Qualifying type of person.
+Type of person is derived from type of current position
     1. Does not have privacy flags that would prevent inclusion
+    1. Has opted in.
+These people are included
     1. Is in a protected department.
 People in these departments need to be shown in their parent departments
     1. Is not a person protected from edit.
 Some people are protected from edit.
 They can be indicated by uid or uri.
 These people are untouched by the person ingest.